hpc/charliecloud/doc/ch-image.rst

   bar
   grown in 3 instructions: foo

-Note the dot after each instruction's line number.
+Note the dot after each instruction’s line number.
 This means that the instruction was executed.
 You can also see this by the output of the two :code:`echo` commands.